NeAR: Coupled Neural Asset-Renderer Stack

-First, the reconstruction of high-frequency details is bottlenecked by the bottleneck of feature compression.
-The semantic features extracted by DINOv2~\cite{oquab2023dinov2} undergo significant downsampling and compression via the VAE encoder to fit within the constrained resolution of the LH-SLAT voxel grid.
-This process inevitably results in information loss, which is particularly evident in objects with intricate textures, such as the blurred text on the magazine cover shown in Fig.~\ref{fig:supplimit} (Left).
-Future work will explore higher-resolution grids or multi-scale feature refinement strategies to better preserve fine-grained details.
+\paragraph{Fine-grained Detail Preservation.} As illustrated in Fig.~\ref{fig:supplimit} (Left), the reconstruction of high-frequency textures—such as small text—is currently hindered by the feature compression pipeline.
+The semantic features from DINOv2~\cite{oquab2023dinov2} undergo substantial downsampling to match the resolution of the LH-SLAT voxel grid.
+This bottleneck inevitably leads to the loss of intricate details.
+Future iterations will explore multi-scale feature refinement or sparse high-resolution voxel structures to better preserve these fine-grained elements.

-Second, handling transparent materials remains a challenge.
-Standard PBR workflows typically rely on an alpha channel or a transmission map to render transparency, which most reconstruction methods fail to estimate accurately.
-While our neural rendering approach inherently supports semi-transparency through the alpha-blending mechanism of 3D Gaussians, it is heavily dependent on data distribution.
-The scarcity of high-quality transparent objects in our training dataset results in poor supervision for these surfaces.
-Consequently, the model fails to densify enough Gaussians to form a continuous surface, leading to the checkerboard-like artifacts observed in the glass vase in Fig.~\ref{fig:supplimit} (Right).
-We plan to address this by enriching the training data with transparent objects or designing specialized loss functions for transmission in future work.